sirikothe/gotextfsm/README.md

 * Python's implementation provides 2 ways of getting results.
     * Output as a list of lists (outer list represents a record and inner list contains the values in the order they were declared).
     * Output as a list of dicts.

-  This implementation provides the output as only slice of maps.
+  This Golang implementation provides the output as only slice of maps.
 It does not provide as slice of slices.

 * [TODO]This implementation (currently) implements the core TextFSM functionality.
 It does ***not*** implement the following:
     * clitable
     * terminal